 Also, there are lots of last minute romantic breaks to choose from, across Italy…

-Book your last minute Greek holidays during Greece’s Carnival Season, called Apokries (meaning abstention from meat) from 13th February – 6th March this year.
+Book your last minute Greek island getaway during Greece’s Carnival Season, called Apokries (meaning abstention from meat) from 13th February – 6th March this year.
 It’s a time when everyone looks forward to spring and starts before the 40 days of fasting that lead to Easter.
 While there, join in with the festivities of eating, drinking, and socialising.
 Wearing costumes and masks is optional but symbolises freedom of expression.

 During last minute holidays in France, you could stay in a caravan or go camping.
-Spend time in the carefree countryside of Normandy, or along the south coast within a family holiday park.
+Spend time in the carefree countryside of Normandy, or along the south coast in a family holiday park.
 A lot come with kids clubs, splashing water parks, cafes, and/or restaurants.
 Either rent a tent/caravan or bring your own!
 If you stay in Pas-de-Calasis, this is only a 28-mile drive from the ferry in Calais.

 Last minute Spanish holidays are an option for spontaneous families.
 Majorca is a top location in Spain where sun, sand, and sea will be guaranteed for families.
 Or you could find a last minute activity holiday to keep everyone entertained within the Pyrenees.
-Surrounded by the lush, Sierra Nevada Mountains try horse-riding and mountain biking, before chilling beneath a waterfall or paddling across the water within a canoe.
+Surrounded by the lush, Sierra Nevada Mountains try horse-riding and mountain biking, before chilling beneath a waterfall or paddling across the water in a canoe.